ViciCoin Trading Up 0% This Week (VCNT)

 Buying and Selling ViciCoin

-It is usually not possible to buy alternative cryptocurrencies such as ViciCoin directly using US dollars.
-Investors seeking to acquire ViciCoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+It is usually not currently possible to buy alternative cryptocurrencies such as ViciCoin directly using US dollars.
+Investors seeking to acquire ViciCoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, GDAX or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy ViciCoin using one of the exchanges listed above.

 Receive News & Updates for ViciCoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ViciCoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.